mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 You can re-order tabs, fields and options in the list, which will in turn change the order they are shown in the rest of Lamplight.
 To reorder tabs:

 - Find the one you would like to change, click on it, then use the up and down arrows to the right of it to change its position in the list.
-- Alternatively you can reorder all of your tabs in alphabetical order by clicking on the 'sort' button above the list.
+- Alternatively you can reorder all of your tabs alphabetically by clicking on the 'sort' button above the list.
 Pressing this button once will arrange the tabs in alphabetical order, while pressing again will sort them in reverse order.

 The same principal applies to sorting fields (which can be moved up and down within their tab), and options (which can be reordered within the field):

-- Click on the field or option that you  want to move, then use the arrow buttons to the right of the one you want to move.
+- Click on the field or option that you  want to move, then use the arrow buttons to the right of it.
 - If you want to arrange all fields in a tab (or all options in a field) in alphabetical order, use the 'sort' button at the top of the list.

 To find the 'sort' button which will order the fields within a tab, click on the tab name and the sort button will be displayed immediately below it.